KPMP/delphinus-data/scripts/README.md

 This script is used to generate commands for the Data Pathology Repository (DPR) machine to insert slides for our users.
 When the command is executed, a shell script will be created in the scripts folder named dprUpdate_<package_name>.

+## How does this work?
+When the script is executed, it makes a connection to the local MongoDB database.
+Then it searches the database for the matching package id supplied in the 1st argument of the command.
+When the package is found, the script will copy the names of the files and append the file type to the end of the command.
+Finally this populates a shell script with all the commands needed to populate the DPR.

 ## Prerequisites
 Must have npm and Node v14 installed.
 A helpful package to install is nvm to manage different versions of node for each of our repositories.